Mexico soccer star Marquez among 22 sanctioned for drug ties

 It is the single largest such designation of a drug trafficking organization ever by its Office of Foreign Assets Control, the statement said.

-Marquez, 38, is a former Barcelona, Monaco and New York Red Bulls defender who currently plays for the Mexican soccer club Atlas in Guadalajara and is captain of the Mexican national team.
+Marquez, 38, is a former defender for Barcelona, Monaco and New York Red Bulls who currently plays for the Mexican soccer club Atlas in Guadalajara and is captain of the Mexican national team.
+He did not practice with Atlas on Wednesday.

-Flores Hernandez allegedly operated independently in the northern city of Guadalajara, but maintained alliances with the Sinaloa and Jalisco New Generation cartels.
+Flores Hernandez allegedly operated independently in the northern city of Guadalajara but maintained alliances with the Sinaloa and Jalisco New Generation cartels.
+According to federal court records, Flores Hernandez was arrested July 20 and is pending extradition.

-The Mexican Attorney General's Office also seized related assets, including the Grand Casino near Guadalajara, according to the Treasury statement.
+The Mexican Attorney General's Office also seized related assets Wednesday, including the Grand Casino near Guadalajara, according to the U.S. statement.

+Mexican prosecutors said they were working closely with U.S. authorities on the investigation and added that Marquez came voluntarily to the Attorney General's Office to provide a statement Wednesday.

+Mike Vigil, former chief of international operations for the U.S. Drug Enforcement Administration and author of the book "Deal," said the 64-year old Flores Hernandez has been in the business since the 1980s.

+Vigil said Flores Hernandez had a real talent for laundering drug proceeds by setting up front companies.
+He said it would be difficult to imagine Marquez didn't know who he was dealing with because Flores Hernandez has been around for so long.

+Drug traffickers have long been interested in soccer stars and musicians, Vigil said.

-"Raul Flores Hernandez has operated for decades because of his longstanding relationships with other drug cartels and his use of financial front persons to mask his investments of illegal drug proceeds," OFAC Director John E. Smith said in the statement.
+"Raul Flores Hernandez has operated for decades because of his longstanding relationships with other drug cartels and his use of financial front persons to mask his investments of illegal drug proceeds," John E. Smith, director of the Office of Foreign Assets Control, said in the statement.

 Federal drug trafficking indictments against Flores Hernandez were returned in March in Washington and the southern district of California.